pfdubois/BridgeBidding/source/Planning.rst

 consider a 2-level continuation a reverse.
 For example, Pass - 1♥ - 2♣ - 2♥.
 The 2♣ bid shows 10+ points.

+Downey and Pomer's book :title:`Standard Bidding With SAYC` has a long section on reverses with a lot of examples.

 When you have a five-card suit and a higher four-card suit, you have to open the five-card suit, but on your rebid you cannot show your four-card suit unless you have the values.